The Ten Best Walks in and Around Brisbane

 SHORNCLIFFE TO SANDGATE FORESHORE - one of the Best Brisbane Walks.

 On the way, don't miss the sandy beach at Lower Moora Park or the clifftop path along Lovers' Walk.
-If you want to keep the walk going, you can add another six-kilometres by following Flinders Parade to Decker Park.
+If you want to keep the stroll going, you can add another six-kilometres by following Flinders Parade to Decker Park.

 cp-line